 While many fruits and vegetables contain vitamin C, the vitamin C found only in certain vegetables may help lower risk of an enlarged prostate.
 The vegetable with the most vitamin C is bell peppers, but other vegetable sources include broccoli, cauliflower, kale, and Brussels sprouts.

 Avocados contain beta-sitosterol, which has been shown to help reduce symptoms associated with enlarged prostate.
 Beta-sitosterol can also help strengthen the immune system and reduce inflammation and pain.
+Other sources of the plant sterol are pumpkin seeds, pecans, and wheat germ.

 A diet rich in fiber can help protect the body from certain types of cancers.
 Beans are not only a great source of fiber, but they also provide a healthy alternative to red meat as a source of protein.
 Eating too much red meat has been linked to increased risk of prostate cancer.